 If your website is managed via cpanel there's a good chance that from time to time you will get an automated email from the server stating that you are running out of space.
 First thing to do is, "Don't Panic"!

-The space issue is often a result of a back-log of old email still sitting on the server, with the culprit being the default and often unused email address.
-So the first thing to do is have peek at your email account via Cpanel.
+You will often find that the space issue is merely a result of a back-log of old emails still sitting on the server – with the culprit being your default and often unused email address.
+To rectify this, the first thing you need to do is have a peek at your email account via Cpanel.

 To access your email setting you will need log into your hosting control panel, with a URL similar to this: http://www.yourwebsite.co.uk/cpanel.

 Enter your username (UN) and password (PW) into the required fields and press the Login button.

 Tip: Your UN and PW are normally sent to you by the hosting company shortly after purchasing your account.
 Don't confuse your cPanel UN / PW with the UN / PW for your CMS, they are completely different.

 Once logged in follow these steps:

 - You will be presented with a multitude of sections and icons, look for the section relating to 'Email' and then click on the ‘Email Accounts’ icon.

 - Look down the page for the email address you wish to work with.

 - Next, click the ‘Access Webmail' link.
 This link is often placed next to the email address you wish to manage.